 Florida Tech University Online Students

-Students must withdraw through their online account.
+Students must withdraw through Access Florida Tech.
 Students can drop a course through the end of the first week of classes without receiving a grade of W. From the end of the first week through the end of the sixth week, a grade of W will be assigned.
 That grade will be reflected on their transcript, but not calculated into a grade point average.
 Withdrawals after week six will result in the grade earned in the class.
-To initiate a withdrawal from an online class, students must log into their online account through Access Florida Tech.
+To initiate a withdrawal from an online class, students must log into Access Florida Tech.